 Fans of the black diamond should schedule a trip to the Dordogne in January.
-The Truffle Festival usually takes place around mid-January and is a wonderful opportunity to learn, buy, taste the truffe du Périgord.
+The Truffle Festival usually takes place around mid-January and is a wonderful opportunity to learn, buy and/or taste the truffe du Périgord.

 Sarlat Fest’Oie – Goose Festival

 The Goose festival usually takes place around the first week-end of March.
 Expect to find local produce, geese herders, cookery demonstrations and ‘soupe de carcasse’ tastings.
-All these geese are celebrated during the course of this week-end!
+All things geese-related are celebrated during the course of this week-end!

 Giant Easter Egg Hunt

 Every Easter weekend, the Sarlat town hall organises a massive Easter egg hunt.
-It’s open to everyone (ie. Children!) and is a lovely opportunity to discover medieval Sarlat.
-You need to sign up ahead online and
+It’s open to everyone (ie. children!) and is a lovely opportunity to discover medieval Sarlat.
+You need to sign up ahead online though!

 Around 2000 differently coloured plastic eggs are hidden in the streets of Sarlat – each neighbourhood is allocated a different colour.
 Children then embark on a chocolate themed treasure hunt and have to find 5 different coloured eggs.
 The plastic eggs can then be swapped for a chocolate prize!